revmischa/udo/README.md

 $ cluster activate dev webapp

 # display our application launchconfig cloud-init script for the dev/webapp role
-$ script/udo lc cloudinit dev webapp
+$ udo lc cloudinit dev webapp

 # terminates all instances in the qa-webapp group via scaling policy, deletes ASgroup and LC
-$ $ script/udo asg deactivate qa webapp
+$ $ udo asg deactivate qa webapp
 Deleting... this may take a few minutes...
 . . . . . . . . . . . .
 Deleted ASgroup qa-webapp